The candida diet is among the worst diets ever conceived.

 Therefore, recommending a keto diet as part of your treatment needs to take the big picture into account.
 By the big picture, I mean all of your health concerns.
 As holistic practitioners, we can’t just focus on candida.
 We need to identify how candida was able to gain a foothold in your body.

 If it’s diabetes that’s contributing to your candida overgrowth, a keto diet is one of the best treatments you could do!
 But if your candida overgrowth came about by way of long-term antibiotic use, you’ll want to consider eating lots of prebiotic fiber and fermented foods to help repopulate your gut with beneficial bacteria.
 Bacteria that will help outcompete the candida species.
-In this context, a keto diet may make your condition worse.
+In this context, it may be true that ketosis makes candida worse.

 Here’s the main takeaway of this entire post: